TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Typo3ApiOverview/PhpClassExtension/WhichClasses/Index.rst

               return $theNumber;
           }
       }

    ... and then you extend the class as follows: :code:`class` :code:`ux\_SC\_example` :code:`extends` :code:`SC\_example`
    :code:`{function` :code:`processNumber` :code:`(` :code:`$theNumber`
    :code:`){return(` :code:`$theNumber` :code:`<` :code:`100)` :code:`?`
    :code:`'less than 100'` :code:`:` :code:`'greater than 100'`
    :code:`;}}`

-   ... and now the main() method would print “The number is greater than 100” instead.Notice that you'll have to make such suggestions for dummy method calls because we will include them only as people need them.
+   ... and now the main() method would print "The number is greater than 100" instead.Notice that you'll have to make such suggestions for dummy method calls because we will include them only as people need them.